ASNeG/OpcUaWebServer/docs/source/index.rst

 ASNeG OPC UA Web Server Documentation
 ============================================

 ASNeG OPC UA Web Server is an open source opc ua web server.
+He  provides a simple way to connect modern Web applications with the OPC UA technology.
+Any process data can be displayed in realtime in Web applications using the ASNeG OPC UA Web Server.

 Contents
 --------